 Rolo Pretzel Reindeer – adorable, salty, and sweet!

-Marshmallow Reindeer – simple and easy and a great activity for the kids.
+Marshmallow Reindeer – simple and easy and an excellent activity for the kids.

-Brownie Christma Trees – a simple idea that looks amazing on your dessert table.
+Brownie Christmas Trees – a simple idea that looks amazing on your dessert table.

 Almond Roca Candy – the traditional candy that can’t be outdone.

-- This recipe is very versatile.
-You can use semi-sweet, milk chocolate, or dark chocolate.
+• Chocolate Options: Peppermint bark is a very versatile recipe.
+You can use semi-sweet chocolate, milk chocolate, or dark chocolate.
 It all tastes delicious!

-- To break the candy canes into pieces, either pulse in your food processor or place them in a Ziploc bag and smash with a kitchen mallet or rolling pin.
+• Breaking Your Candy: To break the candy canes into pieces, either pulse them in your food processor or place them in a Ziploc bag and smash them with a kitchen mallet or rolling pin.

 Equipment